Shared Values

 Shared Application Values can be marked as Secret

-Any string containing a Placeholder referencing a Shared Application Value that is a secret will itself be treated as a secret.
+Any string containing a Placeholders referencing a Shared Application Value that is a secret will itself be treated as a secret.

 Value Set Versions